mapycz/mapnik/docs/interface/xml-interface.md

 ### `Rule`

 Each style can have 0...N rules.
 Rules can have min/max scale denominators, filter expressions and symbolizers.
+Rules and filters serve as predicates that determine when geometric features are displayed.
+Mapnik Symbolizers take input data and turn them into graphical form.

  * Children:
   * [`Filter`](filter.md)